-The committee will also consider feedback from about 110 people that attended six public interviews with faculty, principals, community members and parents in recent weeks.
+The committee will also consider feedback from about 110 people with faculty, principals, community members and parents in recent weeks.
 Consultant Glenn Koocher compiled the feedback into a four-page document that also prompts the search committee on areas where he feels Grays deserved to be questioned further.

 The committee will meet again on Sunday at 6 p.m. in the Superintendent’s office.
 The committee could take a final vote on the recommendation at that time, but it will not rush to finish its work, said School Committee Chairman Alexa McCloughan.
 The School Committee meets next on Thursday and if a recommendation is ready at that time, it will be sent to the School Committee.
 But the search committee will not rush its decision, McCloughan said.

 The committee is charged with making a yes or no recommendation on Gray, with the School Committee having a final say.
 If the final decision is not to hire Gray, the search will be opened up.